 Separating the first and second lines of data could be accomplished using the Left, Middle, Right, and Trim functions.
 The next line required some conditional logic since the data could be either the city, state, and zip or the second address line.
 Also, consideration needed to be made to allow for cities longer than a single word, states that were abbreviated, and zip codes that included additional integers.
 To handle the conditional nature of the data, we added simple if statements to scan for data patterns within the line.
 Once the data type was determined, we broke out the line into separate variables using a few different functions than those used for the first two lines.
 Here is how to specify the variable value for city, state, and zip from the string using a “Let” statement.

 Wrapping up the parsing the line four was a near mirror of the structure for line four with the exception being the only data that could be present was either the city, the state, or the zip code.
 Once all of the variables were defined, the final step in the process was to save all the parsed data into a new record.

 One exciting aspect of this particular assignment was that we had the opportunity to work through this process with Alex, one of our brand-new apprentices.
 He had no prior experience with FileMaker, but we used this task as a training tool to get him acquainted with scripting and a variety of text-based functions.

-I was able to come up with something resembling a finished product all on my own by applying all of the same logic that used in our first project but tweaking all of the pieces to work for this new information.
+I was able to come up with something resembling a finished product all on my own by applying the same logic used in our first project but tweaking all of the pieces to work for this new scenario.
 I was incredibly proud of myself to be able to pull this project off.” – Alex Tooly

 “The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.” – Brian Herbert